luapower/x-widgets/webb-widgets.md

 If you're a web developer (as opposed to say, a programmer), you might want to stay away from this library.
-This library's author doesn't have much respect for "design patterns", "best practices" and other such _thinking-avoidance mechanisms_ (yeah, you heard right) often employed by web developers.
+This library's author doesn't have much respect for "design patterns", "best practices", "code smells" and other such _thinking-avoidance mechanisms_ often employed by web developers.
 If you're still not sure, here's a list to
 <s>test the limits of your dogmatism</s> see how unprofessional I am:

 * this lib pollutes the global namespace like it's London 1858.